vincentchu/sim_cache/README.markdown

 SimCache consists of two parts: a simulated LRU cache with a size you designate, and a replay script that plays a log file against the idealized cache.

 Please not that most LRU caches (e.g., Memcache) do not behave as a perfect LRU cache.
-Therefore, the results you obtain from SimCache
+Therefore, the results you obtain from SimCache will not match reality perfectly.
+But it's usually good enough for ballpark figures and understanding how large of a cache you'll need, given your current (or projected) usage patterns.

 ## The Log File

 The log file must be in the following format.
 The bracketed time stamp designates when an object is accessed; the second column is any string that uniquely identifies the object requested from the cache.
-For an example, see spec/fixtures/test.log (excerpted here):
+For an example, see `spec/fixtures/test.log` (excerpted here):

     [Feb 28 01:34:31] post_44164631_js
     [Feb 28 01:34:59] post_44164631_js